 Huayna Potosi (6094 m, 19,974 ft), is probably Bolivia’s most frequently climbed glaciated mountain.
 Almost every one of the kazillion tour agencies in La Paz offers a ‘guided’ climb of this prominent pyramid shaped peak.
 The name Huayna Potosi means “young riches”.
 And they certainly treat tourists as a source of Potosi when it comes to climbing the young one.

 When we safely made it to the summit, we were surprised to find that the whole summit was a very sharp, knife edge, ridge of snow.
-It dropped even more steeply on the other side, about 150 feet to a nice wide plateau.
-Straddling the ridge, we set up another anchor and belayed the climb down to the plateau.

 Route description: Follow the marked trail up the rocky south side to the high Refugio.
 From the Refugio, walk directly onto the glacier and follow the well worn normal route up the ridge.
 Soon, the normal route crosses over the ridge to climbers right and continues across a broad bowl.
 Then it turns left over an obvious knoll and onto a wide gently sloping plane with a prominent ridge to the right and the south east face visible directly ahead.
 When the normal route makes a right turn, over a crevasse, and up the steep slope to gain the ridge on the right, make a left instead and work your way leftward and up through the crevasse field to the base of the south east face.
 Climb directly up the south east face to the visible peek.
 Rappel or downclimb the short north west side to a plateau, then move east down to join the normal route for the decent.